FAQ: How do I set up tags to organize conversations?

 - Filtering by Tag

 Before you can organize with tags, you need to create them.
 To create a tag, head to Settings > Conversation Settings > Tags.
 Click on ‘Create Tag’ to create a new tag.
-Tags may be assigned colors.
+Tags may be assigned colors and may be active or disabled.
+Disabled tags can't be selected, but you can still look them up in Lists.

 For the following suggestions, all tags should be on the ‘Contact’ type.
 You may optionally assign both ‘Case’ and ‘Contact’ if you desire.